robert-c-hill/robert-c-hill.github.io/_pages/about.md

 Looking Forward
 ======
 I am interested in the many applications of isotope geochemistry.
 My existing body of research consists of isotope geochemistry applications from deep-time earth systems to contemporary anthropogenically impacted modern systems.
 However, the applications of isotope chemistry extend far beyond geological and environmental sciences.
-Following completion of my PhD program in spring 2026, I am interested in pursuing post-doctoral study in isotope metallomics (application of isotopes in health sciences).
+Following completion of my PhD program in spring 2026, I am interested in pursuing post-doctoral research in isotope metallomics (application of isotopes in biological sciences).

 Cat Tax
 =======